 Choosing the Right Cloud Region

-After you choose the cloud provider, you choose the region where the event broker services are created.
-You can create event broker services in any cloud region, regardless of the location of your Home Cloud, or the type of deployment ownership model you are operating.
+After you choose the cloud provider, you choose the physical region of the datacenter where the event broker services are created.
+You can create event broker services in datacenters in any physical region, regardless of the location of your Home Cloud, or the type of deployment ownership model you are operating.

-• Public Region and Dedicated Region deployments can choose from any public region around the world offered by the various cloud providers available in PubSub+ Cloud.
+• Public Cluster and Dedicated Cluster deployments can choose from datacenters in any physical region around the world offered by the various cloud providers available in Solace Cloud.
 If you don't see a region for a cloud provider that you require, contact Solace.

-• Customer-Controlled Region deployments have more flexibility in choosing deployment regions, as you own the infrastructure.
+• Customer-Controlled Cluster deployments have more flexibility in choosing deployment regions, as you own the infrastructure.

-For more information, see Deployment Options for PubSub+ Cloud and Deployment Architecture for Kubernetes.
+For more information, see Deployment Options for Solace Cloud and Deployment Architecture for Kubernetes.

 You should consider the following before choosing the right region for creating your event broker service: